David DeAngelo Is A Scam. Here’s Why.

 What We Recommend Instead:

-Why do we recommend Pandora’s Box instead?
+Why do we recommend Tao of Badass instead?
 It gives genuinely usually advice on how guys can become better with women, and it respects the fact that women are different.
 No one approach works for all women.

-We liked Vin DiCarlo’s system because it gives men a way to understand women.
+We liked the Badass system because it gives men a better way to understand women.
 Our test group determined that this works better – and requires less effort, since you still act like yourself – than David DeAngelo’s “be cocky and funny like me” attitude.
+It’s more about how to understand women and less “personal development” advice.

 Our Unbiased “Double Your Dating” Review.